digitalaware/nuxt3-starter/README.md

 Test project with coverage using Vitest:
 `npm run test`

-- Use server route middleware to handle auth requests. *// server/middleware/auth*
+-   Use server route middleware to handle auth requests. _// server/middleware/auth_
-- Use composable functions for reusable code. // *composables/* *
+-   Use composable functions for reusable code. // _composables/_ \*
-- Use $fetch interceptors to handle requests | responses. *// composables/useFetchConfig*
+-   Use $fetch interceptors to handle requests | responses. _// composables/useFetchConfig_
-- Use Pinia store to app state management. *// store/* * .
+-   Use Pinia store to app state management. _// store/_ \* .
 All your modules in store registered automatically.
-- Use auto-generated html pages and routes with SSR | SSG in pages folder. *// pages* *
+-   Use auto-generated html pages and routes with SSR | SSG in pages folder. _// pages_ \*
-- Get access to your enviroment variables with useRuntimeConfig() hook
+-   Get access to your environment variables with useRuntimeConfig() hook
 -   No need to more import framework functions, just write to code!

 ##### Try it out and enjoy!